Guide

 Agent-to-agent communication via email

-Practical patterns for agent-to-agent email:
+Three patterns work well for machine-to-machine email:

-- Structured payloads in email bodies: Agents can send JSON or YAML in the email body.
+- Structured payloads in email bodies: Agents send JSON or YAML in the email body.
 The receiving agent parses it with

-nylas email read --json | jq '.body'. - Subject line as routing key: Use a consistent subject prefix like
+nylas email read --json | jq '.body'. - Subject line as routing key: A consistent subject prefix like

 --reply-toflag keeps messages in the same thread.